EUROYoung/euroyoung.github.io/_pages/naples2025.md

 ## What does the fee include??

-The fee will not exceed __€200 (worst-case scenario)__, and depending on the additional funding that we can get the price will be decreasing.
+The fee will not exceed __€200 (worst-case scenario)__, and depending on the additional funding that we can get, the price might decrease.
 The fee covers:

 __Accommodation for 3 nights__ (from Wednesday to Friday).